Jesu, meine Freude, BWV 227: Table of the structure

 The music is arranged in different layers of symmetry around the sixth movement.
-The first and last movements have the same four-part setting of two different hymn stanzas.
+The first and last movements have the same four-part setting of the first and last stanzas of Franck's hymn.
 The second and penultimate movements use the same themes in fugal writing.
 The third and fifth movements, both five-part chorale settings, mirror the seventh and ninth movements, both four-part chorale settings.
 In great variety of chorale settings, the fifth movement is a free setting of the chorale stanza which quotes only motifs from the tune, and the ninth movement is a chorale fantasia, with the cantus firmus in the alto.
 The fourth and eighth movements are both trios, the fourth for the three highest voices, the other for the three lowest voices.
 The central movement (Romans 8:9) is a five-part fugue.

 In the following table, each movement number is followed by the beginning of the text (incipit) and its translation into English, its text source naming the stanza in Franck's hymn or the verse(s) in Paul's Epistle, its voices, its key, its time signature, and its form.
 For the form, corresponding movements within the symmetry are shown at the same level of indentation.